 Regardless of which option outlined below is pursued by the Commission, the following actors would be involved in the process:

-Energy Efficiency – Procurement Review Group (EE-PRG): The EE-PRGs will be chaired by a non-PA participant.
-Membership will be open to non-financially interested stakeholders (parties or otherwise) who meet specified criteria.
+Energy Efficiency – Procurement Review Group (EE-PRG): Membership will be open to non-financially interested stakeholders (parties or otherwise) who meet specified criteria.
 Any participants of the EE-PRG would be ineligible to bid on any solicitation in which the EE-PRG is active.
 EE-PRG members must agree to execute an appropriate non-disclosure agreement and commit to review and make recommendations concerning proposed contracts and procurement processes on an expedited basis.

 The Independent Evaluators (IEs): The IEs (or pool of IEs) would be hired (see below for options) and have significant experience in managing energy efficiency program solicitation processes as well as in understanding energy efficiency portfolios and programs.
-The IEs would be responsible for reviewing the solicitation process (see below for more detail) and presenting their opinion to the EE-PRG regarding whether the process was compliant with Commission direction, stated bidding plans, and the approved Business Plans.
+The IEs would be responsible for reviewing the solicitation process (see below for more detail) and presenting their opinion to the EE-PRG regarding whether the process was compliant with Commission direction, stated bidding protocols, and the approved Business Plans.

-CPUC: Energy Division would maintain their current authority and actively participate in the EE-PRG, potentially as the non-IOU chair if staff has sufficient capacity.
+CPUC: Energy Division would maintain their current authority and actively participate in the EE-PRG.

 Public: The public would not have access to these meetings, but could learn of high level progress through the CAEECC forum and through annual IE reports.